ligolang/ligo/gitlab-pages/docs/language-basics/exceptions.md

   (failwith "This contract always fails" : operation list * storage)
 ```

-The call to failwith should be annoted with a type as the typechecker cannot infer the correct type yet.
+The call to failwith should be annotated with a type as the type-checker cannot infer the correct type yet.

 </Syntax>
 <Syntax syntax="reasonligo">